frontEndParty/obsidian-micro-hack/README.md

     - Remember where you clone this
     - ...because need to open the Vault in Obsidian
       - ...launch Obsidian, press `ctrl + p`, type "vault", select "open another vault"
-      - ...select the corresponding directory `.\obsidian-micro-hack\reference-plugin|theme-dir-here` which is also a Vault
+      - ...select the corresponding directory `.\obsidian-micro-hack\vault` which is also a Vault
   - Cut new branch from `main`
     - Develop inside Plugin or Theme dir
   - Push branch to remote